-As a rule, pain protects us from damage to the body.
-For example: when we come close to a heat source like fire we retract our hands to prevent damaging our skin.
+Pain protects us from damage to the body – for example when we come close to a source of heat such as a fire, we withdraw our hands to prevent damaging our skin.
 Nerve pain or neuropathic pain has no function, but is a consequence of damage to the nervous system.
 That damage can generate in the brain, the spinal cord or the nerve tracts.

-In nerve pain the pain can suddenly appear without reason, but can also be the consequence of a viral infection (shingles), an operation or a trapped nerve after an accident.
+Nerve pain can suddenly appear without reason, but can also be the consequence of a viral infection (shingles), an operation or a trapped nerve after an accident.
 Diabetics can also suffer from nerve pain as a result of their condition.
-The generated pain can also be experienced as different, you can suffer from nerve pain that comes and goes, but the pain can also be continuous.
+The pain generated can also be experienced in different ways: for some, nerve pain comes and goes, for others the pain is continuous.
 Nerve pain can feel like a severe, burning, shooting or stinging pain.
 Besides pain, a damaged nerve can also affect the blood flow to parts of the body.

 Treatments of nerve pain

-Carbamazepine belongs to the anti-epileptic drugs.
-Carbamazepine is de preferred choice for many types of nerve pain and will usually be prescribed by the doctor as a first choice.
+Carbamazepine belongs to the anti-epileptic drugs and is the preferred choice for many types of nerve pain.
+As such, carbamazepine will usually be prescribed by the doctor as a first choice.

-For diabetics it is essential to have the treatment of the condition under control.
-The doctor will prescribe amitriptyline for severe nerve pain as a consequence of diabetes or shingles infection.
-Amitriptyline belong to a group tricyclic anti- depressants, but the drug works a lot faster for nerve pains than to treat depression.
-A much lower dose is needed to be effective for nerve pains than if the drug is used to treat depression.
+For diabetics, it is essential to have the treatment of the condition under control, and doctors will prescribe amitriptyline for severe nerve pain as a consequence of diabetes or shingles infection.
+Amitriptyline belongs to a group called tricyclic anti- depressants, but the drug works a lot faster for nerve pains than to treat depression as a much lower dose is needed to be effective for nerve pains than to treat depression.